 By Adam Winer, author of How Dumb Are You?

-My book is full of questions every mildly-educated American SHOULD be able to answer—but often can't.
+is full of questions every mildly-educated American SHOULD be able to answer—but often can't.
 Prior to publication, we ran all the questions past a test audience to see how many people answered each one correctly.
 Those stats are included in the book, so you can see, on a question-by-question basis, exactly how poorly you stack up against your fellow countrymen.
 Plus each answer comes with a rip-roaring Fun Fact.
 For Mental Floss, I'll be taking the best facts from the book and exploring them here in greater depth.

 Today's question: John F. Kennedy and Abraham Lincoln were assassinated while in office.
 But so were two other U.S. Presidents.
 Can you name either one?